Banking & ATM Fees in South Africa (2026)

 Visas, taxes, healthcare, SIMs, and acclimation playbooks.

-Remote Worker Visa →
+Remote Work Visa →

 Requirements, income thresholds, and step-by-step application guide.